 She has co-organized various events at the ICI Berlin, for example, Resonant Bodies – Landscapes of Acoustic Tension (with Zeynep Bulut and Brandon LaBelle), Twice a Refugee (with Anaheed Al-Hardan), and But I Digress and Waiting (with Corinna Haas and Arnd Wedemeyer).

-Claudia Peppel curated several exhibitions, including Unfinished, Along the Lines, The Waiting Room (with Cristina Baldacci, Francesco Giusti and Clio Nicastro), Je suis parti faire un tour at KunstRaum Ko gallery in Berlin, and Mon monde est l’ambiguïté at the Musée de l’Échevinage in Saintes, France.
+Claudia Peppel curated several exhibitions at the ICI Berlin, including Unfinished, Along the Lines, The Waiting Room (with Cristina Baldacci, Francesco Giusti and Clio Nicastro), as well as Je suis parti faire un tour at KunstRaum Ko gallery in Berlin, Mon monde est l’ambiguïté at the Musée de l’Échevinage and L’après-midi de ma vie at L’Abbaye aux Dames in Saintes, France.

 In addition, she is interested in food cultures and sustainable food practices.